choreos/enactment_engine/doc/idempotence.md

 *Prepare* means to prepare Chef cookbooks and the node.json.
 *Updating* a node just runs "chef-solo".

-* NewDeploymentPreparing : for each service -> create service -> ServiceDeploymentPreparer
+* NewDeploymentPreparing : for each service -> create service and ServiceDeploymentPreparer
+* NotModifiedDeploymentPreparing: for each service -> ServiceDeploymentPreparer
 * UpdateDeploymentPreparing : for each service -> ServiceUpdater ->
   for each UpdateAction retrieved from UpdateActionFactory(service) -> action.aplyUpdate()